• Skip to primary navigation

 In conjunction with the CASS Lab at Penn State, directed by Dr. Puneet Singla, VSCL will be working on the project Integration of System Theory with Machine Learning Tools for Data Driven System Identification.
 This project integrates system theory with machine learning tools for data driven system identification.
 The objective is to derive nonlinear dynamical models by employing a unique handshake between linear time varying subspace methods and sparse approximation tools from high fidelity flight simulations and flight experiments.

-Filed Under: Machine Learning, New Items, System Identification
+Filed Under: Machine Learning, System Identification

 VSCL Student Presents at Interactive Learning with Implicit Human Feedback Workshop at 2023 International Conference on Machine Learning (ICML)